-The Board meets annually in person, alternating between the February Blood and Marrow Transplantation (BMT) Tandem Meetings in the US and the March - April EBMT Meeting in Europe.
-The Board also holds two teleconferences, mid-year and late in the year (Appendix E), to remain informed and to handle issues arising between the in-person sessions.
+The Board meets annually in person, alternating between the February Transplantation and Cellular Therapy Meetings in the US and the March - April European Society of Blood and Marrow Transplantation Meeting in Europe.
+The Board generally holds additional teleconferences, (Appendix E), to remain informed and to handle issues arising between the in-person sessions.
 Email communication is utilized as necessary between these meetings.
-Meeting minutes are posted on a password-protected section of the WBMT website (wbmt.org).
+Meeting minutes are posted on a password-protected section of the WBMT collaboration website and are available on request.